 How Auto Insurance Premiums are Calculated

-New and sporty cars are always more to insure and if you live in an at risk neighborhood for theft or vandalism, you will most likely pay more for your rates as well.
+New and sporty cars always cost more to insure, and if you live in an at-risk neighborhood for theft or vandalism, you will most likely pay more for your rates as well.
 Depending on these factors, your average auto insurance payment could fluctuate.

-You can usually lower your rates by implementing some security devices and attending some defensive driving courses.
-If you have more than one vehicle with the same policy it is common to receive a multi-car discount.
+You can usually lower your rates by implementing security devices and attending defensive driving courses.
+If you have more than one vehicle with the same policy, it is common to receive a multi-car discount.

 Paying Your Car Insurance Premiums

-For example, if you have a six month policy, your payment options would typically be to pay the entire premium at the time of accepting the policy, making two installment payments with the first half being due immediately and the second half being due in three months, or you may be able to make monthly payments.
+For example, if you have a six-month policy, your payment options would typically be to pay the entire premium at the time of accepting the policy, to make two installment payments with the first half being due immediately and the second half being due in three months, or to make monthly payments.

-The most common and preferred method for most people is to add a small extra fee each time and make those smaller monthly payments rather than to come up with the larger sum that is initially due for the entire insurance premium.
+The most common and preferred method for most people is to add a small extra fee each time and make those smaller monthly payments, rather than to come up with the larger sum that is initially due for the entire insurance premium.

 Since the payment fees do not usually add up to much each month, it is fairly easy to calculate your monthly car insurance payment.
 Simply take your total premium and divide it by how many months are covered by the term.

 If you choose to cancel your insurance ahead of time, say because you are switching car insurance companies, you are entitled to a prorated refund for any premiums that you paid for your policy in advance.

 The Most and Least Expensive Car Insurance States

-When it comes to car insurance, there are some states that are historically more expensive than others, with, in alphabetical order, the District of Columbia, Louisiana, Maryland, New Jersey, and New York being some of the most expensive.
+When it comes to car insurance, there are some states that are historically more expensive than others, with the District of Columbia, Louisiana, Maryland, New Jersey, and New York being some of the most expensive.